8 Best Market Research Methods to Know Your Buyer Better

 Step 2: Choose Research Methods

-The next step involves selecting research methods that will provide the most relevant information for you to analyse later.
+The next step is to select research methods that will provide the most relevant information for you to analyse later.

-These could be quantitative surveys that give you broader trends across different societal groups or qualitative ones like focus groups where people can freely speak about their experiences with specific products/services, etc.
+These could be quantitative surveys that provide broader trends across different societal groups, or qualitative methods like focus groups, where people can speak freely about their experiences with specific products/services, etc.

-If time allows, use both since this way offers statistical figures and an in-depth understanding of what’s happening.
+If time allows, use both, as this provides statistical figures and an in-depth understanding of what’s happening.

-Take a deeper dive into each method by considering how well they align with what needs knowing, i.e., if wide-ranging insights are sought, then choose surveys.
+Take a deeper dive into each method by considering how well it aligns with what needs to be known.
+If wide-ranging insights are sought, choose surveys.
 Still, there’s no substitute for interviews and focus groups when looking at motivations behind particular behaviours.

 The variation between these two approaches ensures robust findings which can be acted upon more effectively during subsequent stages.